Baltimore Improv Group's interview and comedy show BIG Time was named Best Improv Show by Baltimore magazine.

 What other skills might people in improv develop to further enhance themselves in their craft?

-Catch Richard at BIG Time on our schedule most weekends.
-And on Harold Night with Thick Mints on many Tuesdays.
-To find out which days are which, check out our show calendar.
+Catch Richard at BIG Time on our schedule on Fridays at 8pm.
+He can also be seen on Harold Night with Thick Mints every other Tuesday.
+Check out our show calendar for exact dates and times.

 *improviser or improvisor?
 Weigh in below in the comments!